Room-temperature chromatographic H2/D2 separation via a solid dihydrogen complex with balanced thermodynamics and kinetics

 Abstract

-To meet the growing demand for hydrogen isotopes, the development of efficient and practical isotope separation techniques for dihydrogen is essential to replace the current cryogenic distillation method operating at 20 K. One of the most promising alternatives is chemical affinity quantum sieving (CAQS), which exploits differences in adsorption enthalpy (|ΔΔH°|) arising from variations in zero-point vibrational energy (ZPVE) between isotopologues.
-However, low |ΔΔH°| value of previous materials prevented effective separation under ambient conditions, and it is challenging to design the materials with high |ΔΔH°| value.
-Here, we report the largest |ΔΔH°| value of 5.0 kJ/mol observed in the solid-state dihydrogen complex [Mn(PCy3)2(CO)3][BARF], exceeding all previously known materials.
+To meet the growing demand for hydrogen isotopes, the development of efficient and practical methods for isotope separation for dihydrogen is essential to replace the current cryogenic distillation method operating at 20 K. One of the most promising alternatives is chemical affinity quantum sieving (CAQS), which exploits differences in adsorption enthalpy (|ΔΔH°|) arising from variations in zero-point vibrational energy (ZPVE) between isotopologues.
+However, low |ΔΔH°| values of materials have prevented effective separation under ambient conditions.
+In addition, designing materials with a high |ΔΔH°| value is challenging.
+Herein, we report the largest |ΔΔH°| value of 5.0 kJ mol−1 observed in the solid-state dihydrogen complex [Mn(PCy3)2(CO)3][BARF], exceeding that of all previously known materials.
 Quantum chemical calculations and statistical analyses were employed to elucidate the origin of this separation ability.
-Furthermore, we successfully demonstrated H2/D2 separation at ambient temperature using a gas chromatography technique.
-This work presents a novel strategy to enhance isotope separation efficiency, enabling H2/D2 separation at room temperature.
+Furthermore, we demonstrated H2/D2 separation at ambient temperature using gas chromatography.
+This work presents a novel strategy to enhance the efficiency of isotope separation, thereby enabling H2/D2 separation at room temperature.

 Supplementary files